yanenok/analytics-resources/README.md

 - What is ETL / ELT?
 - Case for data modeling
 - Kimball's Star Schema and approaches:
-	- solving dimension changes by Kimball vs storing daily history using partitions
+	- [slowly changing dimensions](https://en.wikipedia.org/wiki/Slowly_changing_dimension) by Kimball vs storing daily history using partitions
 - BI tools (and history)
 - Arc of adoption